OnetapInc/chromy/README.md

-# chromy
+# Chromy

-chromy is a library for operating chrome.
+Chromy is a library for operating headless chrome.

 ## Installation